Property crime down 23% in Sedgwick County

-WICHITA, Kan, (KSNW) – Wichita Police say that property crime is down compared to 2019, reasoning the coronavirus pandemic has made it less likely for those to attempt such crimes.
+SEDGWICK COUNTY, Kan, (KSNW) – The Sedgwick County Sheriff’s office says property crime is down compared to 2019, reasoning the coronavirus pandemic has made it less likely for those to attempt such crimes.

 Lt.
 Timothy Myers of the Sedgwick County Sheriff’s office told KSN that from May 1 through August 26 of 2019, the county had 461 reported property crimes.
 This year, only 351 property crimes were reported, a decline just a little over 23%.